FAQs

 A care plan is a plan where you and the SMRC coordinator discuss what you need and what you would like to get out of the service.
 Your care plan is reviewed annually or as your situation changes.
 We begin with a service assessment in order for us to look after you appropriately while you attend the program.

 Yes, we encourage that you have a person to help you and act on your behalf if you feel you need this assistance.
-This maybe a family member, friend or someone from the Advocacy Service.
+This may be a family member, friend or someone from the Advocacy Service.
 SMRC will always respect your rights when making a decision about your care and service provision.

 SMRC provides a number of ethno-specific programs such as our social or outings groups.
 While many of these are culturally specific, anyone is free to join.
 It is recommended you know the language of the group you would like to join as many of these groups speak only in their own language.